 - Substantial and positive social media presence (e.g. LinkedIn profile, YouTube video collection, created or curated content).

-Whether you decide to apply test-optional or not, it is your choice to make.
+Deciding if you should be applying test-optional or not, it is your choice to make.
 Use the information provided in this article to help you make a decision.
 Either way, remember that you are more than your score!